osch/lua-mtmsg/README.md

   Returns *"userdata"* for userdata where the *__name* field in the metatable is missing or does not have a corresponding entry in the lua registry.

-  Returns *"mtmsg.buffer"*, *"mtmsg.listener"* or *"mtmsg.error"* if the arg is one of the userdata types provided by the mtmsg package.
+  Returns *"mtmsg.buffer"* or *"mtmsg.listener"* if the arg is one of the userdata types provided by the mtmsg package.

 <!-- ---------------------------------------------------------------------------------------- -->